Don't Parent Alone!

 Tired of trying to set limits that don’t work?
 Well you’re not alone!
 Seeing your child engage in the same behaviors over and over again and not having an effective means of clearly communicating your need for them to stop can be extremely frustrating.
 Sometimes,...read more

 Responding to every need a child has is impossible, and yet it is difficult to watch a child experience any kind of difficulty.
-Children (and adults) have physical, emotional, spiritual, intellectual, and relational needs.
-The desire to nurture started with the birth...read more
+Children (and adults) have physical, emotional, spiritual,...read more

 We’ve all heard the numerous benefits of what mindfulness can bring to your life, from increased presence to an inner feeling of peace, mindfulness is a hot topic on the street.
 In the last few years, mindfulness research has expanded the focus to also include the...read more

 Science shows when children with speech and language disorders and delays are identified earlier, they make faster progress and have a better chance to catch up to same-aged peers.
 Communication is a process that provides neurologic feedback.
 Children with...read more

 Developing language is a complex process.
 Parents and their children have essential and intertwining roles.
 Research shows children are better communicators when parents: 1.
 Communicate with their child in the language they are most comfortable using. - Match...read more

 A Speech & Language Development GuideHow Children Should Engage with Others Infants 0-6 months old: Typically respond to voice and sound, establish eye-contact, and use a social smile (smiles when spoken to, or when others smile at him/her).
 By 8-9 months:...read more

 We help anxious kids and frustrated parents.
 We serve Hinsdale & the Western Suburbs of Chicago.